rannn367/tp/docs/UserGuide.md

 ## Deleting a customer: `customerdelete`

-Deletes the specified customer from CafeConnect.
+Deletes the specified customer from CaféConnect.

 Format: `customerdelete INDEX`